 There are many more stories with no conclusions offered and it’s frustrating not to have an end.
 I’ve always wondered what makes people want to disappear in the first place.
 What are their stories?

-One day watching a television programme that searches for missing people, it gave me an an idea for a story.
+One day watching a television programme searching for missing people, it gave me an an idea for a story.
 What if you were the missing person, and suddenly your face appeared on screen?
-The secret you had been trying to keep was now out
+The secret you had been trying to keep was out.how would you react?

-Found! tells the story of Amanda, who had problems with her brothers.
+Finding Amanda tells the story of Amanda, who had problems with her brothers at home.
 She takes off to Scotland and creates a new life for herself.
-When she and her boyfriend are watching television, it is her face that comes up onscreen and Jamie, her boyfriend is shocked by what he hears.
+When she and her boyfriend are watching television, her face comes on screen as a missing person.

 The people left behind don’t always know the reasons their loved ones leave.
 It affects them in difference ways and many suffer for years.
 So in this story, I’ve included the bewildered family and how they coped with her disappearance.

 As mentioned before, some stories do not have ending and we are not always given that neatly wrapped up conclusion.
-With Found!
-I wanted to round it up and conclude it, so get your tissues ready for an sweet ending!
+With Finding Amanda I wanted to round it up and conclude it, so get your tissues ready for an sweet ending!